jjrajani/float_challenge/README.md

 - Have a "Meds Changed" alert at the top of the screen, in the visit history section, in the last visit section.

 - The "Meds Changed" tootlip section should display what med used to be taken and what med is now being taken.

+- Ability for a patient to be taking more than one medicine.

+- Allow pharmacist/patient admin to choose which charts to show in the Bio History section.
+So they can show the most relevant data for that patient's treatment plan.

 ---